Time to get plenty of rest, nutrition, relaxation and sleep.

 An individual’s state of health manifests according to the balance between these Elements.

-The FIRE ELEMENT is associated with the emotion of JOY
+The WATER ELEMENT is associated with the emotion of FEAR

 MERIDIAN MASSAGE